AI Doom-Scrolling: How to Stop Obsessing Over AI News

 What Is AI Doom-Scrolling?

-AI doom-scrolling is the compulsive, repetitive consumption of alarming or anxiety-inducing content about artificial intelligence.
+AI doom-scrolling is the compulsive, repetitive consumption of alarming or anxiety-inducing content about artificial intelligence — from job displacement headlines to catastrophic AI safety scenarios about loss of human control.
 It's the tech-specific version of a pattern psychologists have studied since the early days of 24-hour news cycles — but AI content hits different because it feels personally threatening in a way that most news doesn't.
+The sheer volume of AI content creates a state of information overload that overwhelms your brain's capacity to process what you're reading.

 Unlike general doom-scrolling about politics or climate change, AI doom-scrolling carries a unique sting: it targets your sense of professional identity, your economic security, and even your understanding of what makes you you.
 When a headline says "AI can now do your job," it doesn't feel like abstract news.
-It feels like a threat to your livelihood and your worth.
+It feels like a threat to your livelihood and your worth — and for many people, it triggers a genuine AI identity crisis.
+Over time, the shame of hours lost to scrolling adds another layer of distress, one we explore in our guide to AI-related shame.

 AI doom-scrolling isn't just reading bad news.
 It's a specific behavioral pattern with recognizable features:

-- Compulsive checking: You feel pulled to refresh AI news feeds, Twitter/X threads, or Reddit discussions multiple times per day — even when you know it will make you feel worse
+- Compulsive checking: You feel pulled to refresh AI news feeds, Twitter/X threads, or Reddit discussions multiple times per day — even when you know it will make you feel worse.
+This drive to constantly check for "the latest" can stem from AI perfectionism and the pressure to stay ahead

 - Seeking reassurance that backfires: You read articles hoping to feel better, but each one adds a new worry